-"For we have not an high priest (Jesus) which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin."
-Hebrews 4:15
+"For we do not have a High Priest who cannot sympathize with our weaknesses, but One who was in every sense tempted like we are, yet without sin."
+Hebrews 4:15 MEV

-"And ye know that he (Jesus) was manifested to take away our sins; and in him is no sin."
-I John 3:5
+"You know that He (Jesus) was revealed to take away our sins, and in Him there is no sin."
+I John 3:5 MEV

-"Who (Jesus) did no sin, neither was guile found in his mouth."
-I Peter 2:22
+"He (Jesus) committed no sin, nor was deceit found in His mouth."
+I Peter 2:22 MEV

 The only One who ever kept the standard, the only One who did not deserve to die - DIED!
 The Bible says He died for us.

-"Who his own self bare our sins in his own body on the tree..."
-I Peter 2:24a
+"He Himself bore our sins in His own body on the tree..."
+I Peter 2:24a MEV

-"For Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God, being put to death in the flesh, but quickened by the Spirit."
-I Peter 3:18
+"For Christ also has once suffered for sins, the just for the unjust, so that He might bring us to God, being put to death in the flesh, but made alive by the Spirit."
+I Peter 3:18 MEV

-"For when we were yet without strength, in due time Christ died for the ungodly."
-Romans 5:6
+"While we were yet weak, in due time Christ died for the ungodly."
+Romans 5:6 MEV

 Because of Jesus' death and resurrection from the dead, relationships between God and man can now be reestablished.
 But how does it happen?